Top 10 World Cup Runner-ups in History

 scored the tying goal, forcing the game into extra time.
 He scored again with a penalty kick to send Italy through.
 Baggio carried the Italians from there, scoring the game-winning goal in the quarter-final against Spain, and both goals in Italy's semi-final victory over Bulgaria.

 The final game at the Rose Bowl was tense but devoid of scoring chances.
 It was the second time in 24 years that the two nations had met in a final.
 After 120 goalless minutes, the World Cup was decided for the first time by a penalty shoot-out.
-This was the first time the World Cup would be decided on penalties.
+This was the first time for the World Cup to be decided on penalties.
 Italian captain Baresi took the first penalty and blazed his penalty over the bar.
 Brazilian center back Marcio Santos went next, but Pagliuca saved the Brazilian defender's effort low to his right.
 Demetrio Albertini went next for Italy, scoring his penalty into the top corner.
 Romário was next for Brazil, and he scored his penalty, placing it so far in the corner that it went in off the post, tying the score at 1–1.
 Alberigo Evani went third for Italy, he scored, putting his penalty high and in the middle, as Taffarel dove to the right.
-Branco went next for Brazil, and he scored in the bottom left corner.
+Then Branco scored for Brazil and scored in the bottom left corner.
 Massaro, who had scored twice in the Champions League Final less than two months previously, went next for Italy, but he was unable to put the ball in Taffarel's net just as he had been unable to do in the match, as the Brazilian keeper saved to his left.
 Brazilian captain Dunga was next, and he comfortably placed his shot into the bottom left corner, making it match point.
 With Italy needing to score to keep their dreams alive, talisman Baggio stepped up to take the penalty and made the iconic moment of the World Cup.
 Baggio, like Baresi, blazed his penalty over the bar and this gave Brazil their fourth title.

 Route to Final: